fabiolobato/fabiolobato.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-In a well-connected world, the pervasiveness and impact of social media in our daily lives are unquestionable.
-One of the phenomena related to this fact is the massive production of user-generated content seen as a powerful data source on customer behavior.
-These data allowed innovation in existing approaches, such as Customer Relationship Management (CRM), which led to a concept known as Social CRM.
+In a well-connected world, the pervasiveness and impact of **social media** in our daily lives are unquestionable.
+One of the phenomena related to this fact is the massive production of user-generated content seen as a powerful data source on **customer behavior**.
+These data allowed innovation in existing approaches, such as Customer Relationship Management (CRM), which led to a concept known as **Social CRM**.
 This concept aims to use and integrate information from social media and traditional CRM systems through intelligent tools to improve results' reliability and provide new types of analysis.

-Considering the economic importance of Micro, Small, and Medium Enterprises (MSMEs), representing about 90% of businesses and more than 50% of employment worldwide, according to the World Bank, and their close relationship to social media and Social CRM, the following research question drove my efforts in the past years: How to improve MSMEs' competitiveness through social media?
-An inter(multi)disciplinary approach was adopted to answer this question, integrating disciplines such as Information Systems, Data Science, Communication/Marketing, Law, etc. My research program embraces the synergies between these areas to design intelligent solutions for the complex MSME problems of today and tomorrow.
+Considering the economic importance of Micro, Small, and Medium Enterprises (MSMEs), representing about **90% of businesses** and more than 50% of employment worldwide, according to the World Bank, and their close relationship to social media and Social CRM, the following research question drove my efforts in the past years: *How to improve MSMEs' competitiveness through social media?* An inter(multi)disciplinary approach was adopted to answer this question, integrating disciplines such as Information Systems, Data Science, Communication/Marketing, Law, etc. My research program embraces the synergies between these areas to design **intelligent solutions for the complex MSME problems of today and tomorrow**.

 I am Lecturer in Engineering and Geoscience Institute, [Federal University of Western Pará (UFOPA)](http://www.ufopa.edu.br/ufopa/), Brazil; and also Associate lecturer at the State University of Maranhão, Brazil.
-Working primarily on Data Science, Social Networks and Media, and electronic markets.
+Working primarily on Data Science, Social Networks and Media, and Electronic Markets.

 I'm leading the Applied Computing Research Group from UFOPA.
 I was visiting researcher at the University of Kent, UK, and Universidad Del País Vasco, ES, and Research Project Coordinator of the Prorectorate for Research and Innovation (UFOPA).